become a cogbites author

 Topics of posts include:

-aging animal cognition attention cognitive enhancement comprehension consciousness creativity decision making development diversity education embodied cognition emotion evolutionary psychology executive functioning forgetting health language learning mathematics medicine memory metacognition misinformation motivation neuroscience open science perception problem solving qualitative research reasoning science communication sleep social cognition spatial cognition stress technology working memory
+aging animal cognition attention categorization cognitive enhancement comprehension consciousness creativity decision making development diversity education embodied cognition emotion evolutionary psychology executive functioning forgetting health history language learning mathematics medicine memory mental health metacognition misinformation motivation music neurobiology neuroscience open science perception problem solving qualitative research reasoning science communication sleep social cognition spatial cognition sports stress technology working memory

 Writing for cogbites is a great opportunity to hone your writing and editing skills while contributing to the translation of complex scientific topics.
 You do not have to be a professionally skilled writer, but some experience conducting or contributing to research in cognitive science is required.
 We strive to provide a supportive space where your science writing can be critiqued and improved.
 Becoming a cogbites author is a great way to interact with other scientists, develop your science communication skills, and create a portfolio of your own writing.
 Interested?